 - Cake flour: This is a finely milled, low-protein flour that makes puto lighter and softer.
 If all-purpose flour is all you have, you can still use it; just know that your puto might be slightly denser.

 - Cheese: Quick-melting cheese is perfect for a smooth and creamy texture.
 Brands like Eden or Quickmelt are popular choices.
-American cheese or cheddar cheese can also work well.
+You can also use American cheese or cheddar cheese.

 Lisa